Clif Bar | Energy Bar Blueberry Crisp

 I use about 3-4 drops over my whole face, sometimes I spot-treat.
 The serum feels a bit sticky, but sinks in very fast and leaves your skin matte.

-I definitely recommend to go slow when introducing any new products that contain active ingredients like this one!
+I definitely recommend going slow when introducing any new products that contain active ingredients like this one!
 A breakout is just not worth it!

 Other Vitamin C serums on iHerb: